sabtorres/particles/README.md

 - camera input and grid for better 3D view

+- use geometry shaders instead of GL_POINTS (very large point sizes are causing frame delays and using GL_POINTS on modern hardware isn't the best solution)

+# maybe to-dos (these features are lesser priority and may or may not go to the list above)

 - support for multiple textures

-# maybe to-dos (these features are lesser priority and may or may not go to the list above)

 - SPIR-V shaders (requires updating to GL 4.6)